nottaro/littleroot/content/11Chemistry/SolubilityPrecipitation.md

 	- Ion-dipole forces with ions from ionic compounds

+## Aqueous Solutions of Covalent Compounds
+- Many polar molecules are soluble in water due to the strong dipole-dipole forces or hydrogen bonds formed

 ## Identifying negative ions: Halides
 - Formed from group 17 elements, the halogens
 - Detected using silver nitrate solutions